alpewa19/favouriterecipe/README.md

+nFactorial-Ai-Cup-2025

+Ruslan Alpenov

-# 🍽️ FoodList - Multimodal AI Recipe Application
+# 🍽️ FavouriteRecipe - Multimodal AI Recipe Application

 AI-powered recipe finder that suggests recipes based on your available ingredients (from photos or text input) and provides shopping links for missing ingredients.